 - Jackass Genie: In spades.
 Wish for a one-of-a-kind statue?
 She turns you into the statue.

 - Our Genies Are Different: Trapped in a purple gemstone skull.

 - Hoist by His Own Petard: Can't stop granting wishes, no matter what it is.
 One time though, another wish is reflected back at her, with similar results.

 Gastromo was the first monster that M.O.M ever caught as an agent, and appears in Beast From Within.

-Venasso was the first monster that Martin Mystery ever caught, sharing that trait with Venasso.
+Venoso was the first monster that Martin Mystery ever caught.
 Appears in Lovespell from the Underworld.

-Shapeshifting: Venasso's primary ability, is to change her shape.
+- Shapeshifting: Venoso's primary ability, is to change her shape.
 Like a normal chameleon, she can take the colour of her environment, making her invisible.
 She can also change her shape to look like whoever she wants to, like M.O.M, Vivian Michelle (Martin's first crush), and Martin himself.

 Appears in Season 2 Finale, They Came From The Gateway.
 Due to the two-part episode's nature, it is likely they intended for him to be the final monster of the series, until they continued Martin Mystery for a third season.
 He is the Guardian of the Gateway, a pool located in Tibet that is the source of all paranormal evil.

 - Cliffhanger: His still being around at the end of the episode.
 As mentioned above, it is never mentioned what happened next during Season 3.